Home » Full Agenda & Schedule Of Events

 Technology is playing an increasingly important role in supporting older adults to live independently while improving health outcomes and reducing social isolation.
 Affordable senior housing providers are beginning to integrate digital health tools, remote monitoring, and supportive technologies directly into residential settings to better connect residents with care and services.

-This panel will explore emerging innovations at the intersection of housing, health, and technology, highlighting how housing providers, healthcare organizations, and technology partners are working together to improve resident health, reduce isolation, and strengthen service coordination.
+This panel will explore emerging innovations at the intersection of housing, health, and technology, highlighting how housing providers, health care organizations, and technology partners are working together to improve resident health, reduce isolation, and strengthen service coordination.
 Panelists will also share insights from a national research study conducted by the Institute for Public Health Innovation and funded by the Humana Foundation that examines how these models are being implemented in affordable senior housing communities.

 Private Equity Unpacked: Balancing Innovation, Profit & Mission: A Panel Discussion